StudioLE/Tectonic/README.md

 ### Proprietary

-The GNU Affero General Public License requires that you must disclose your source code when you distribute, publish or provide access to modified or derivative software therefore developers who wish to keep their projects proprietary or closed source must enter a commercial license agreement with Laurence Elsdon.
+The GNU Affero General Public License requires that you must disclose your source code when you distribute, publish or provide access to modified or derivative software therefore developers who wish to keep their projects proprietary or closed source under these circumstances should:

 → [Get in touch regarding commercial license agreements](https://studiole.uk/contact/)